NeuroTechSC/neurotechML/README.md

 ### **Evaluation Conclusions**

 These results demonstrate that the model effectively recognizes phonemes with high accuracy while exhibiting low loss levels.
 However, the model might be overfitting considering the limited data and quick achievement of 95%+ accuracy.
-For more phonemes, a larger model size could help scale the number of classes, and adding dropout layers may combat overfitting.
+For more phonemes, a larger model size could help scale the number of classes, or a change in hyperparameters, algorithms, or layers.

 ### **Loss Graph**
 ![Loss Graph](pictures/loss.png)